jizhang-nz/clade8/README.md

 This correlation was confirmed later in a few independent studies (Iyoda, Manning et al. 2014, Soderlund, Jernberg et al. 2014, Tarr, Shringi et al. 2018), although the nature of the phenomenon has not been completely understood.

-To facilitate the study of _E. coli_ O157 strains, I developed this tool to identify _in silico_ clade-8 specific SNP (C539A at ECs2357 in strain Sakai) from the WGS assembly of a _E. coli_ O157:H7 strain.
+To facilitate the study of _E. coli_ O157 strains, I developed this tool to identify _in silico_ clade-8 strains by analizing WGS data.

+The program is based on a PCR assay to detect a SNP (C539A at ECs2357 in strain Sakai) that is unique to clade-8 strains (Iyoda, Manning et al. 2014).

 ## Prerequisite
 Before start, you need to make sure the following program is fully functional in your system: